compbio/kmerVC/README.md

 optional arguments:
   - -h, --help            show this help message and exit
   - -fi, --reference\_genome\_fasta REFERENCE\_GENOME\_FASTA : Reference genome fasta file to use, if different than default
-  - -m, --microsatellite  Flag : indicating if doing microsequence analysis with : respective vcf file
-  - -r, --rna             Flag : indicating if doing RNA analysis
+  - -m, --multiple\_mutations  Flag : indiciating whether consecutive mutations in overlapping regions should be considered in combination.
   - -poi, --poisson       Flag : indicating if using doing poisson distribution : for variant analysis
-  - -a, --alpha ALPHA : Alpha value used in hypothesis testing
+  - -a, --alpha ALPHA : Alpha value used in hypothesis testing.
+Defaults to 0.01.
+  - -e, --sequencing\_error\_rate SEQUENCE\_ERROR\_SUB : Value indiciating sequencing error rate used for substitutions.
+Defaults to 0.01.
+  - -ei, --sequencing\_error\_rate\_indel SEQUENCE\_ERROR\_INDEL : Value indiciating sequencing error rate used for indels.
+Defaults to 0.01.

 ### Examples